jsle97/tiny-callAI/README.md

 ## What's in the Box?

-- **5 Major AI Providers**: OpenAI, Anthropic, Google Gemini, Mistral, and xAI (Grok)
+- **6 Major AI Providers**: OpenAI, Anthropic, Google Gemini, Mistral, xAI (Grok), and Together AI
-- **Latest Models**: Including GPT-5, Claude 4.1 Opus, Gemini 2.5 Pro, and Grok 4
+- **Latest Models**: Including GPT-5, Claude 4.1 Opus, Gemini 2.5 Pro, Grok 4, and DeepSeek R1
 - **Vision Support**: Send images to models that can see
-- **Thinking/Reasoning Mode**: For those deep thoughts with o3-mini, Claude, and Gemini
+- **Thinking/Reasoning Mode**: For those deep thoughts with o3-mini, Claude, Gemini, and specialized reasoning models
 - **Zero Dependencies**: Just good ol' Node.js - no bloat, no fuss
 - **Cost Tracking**: Know exactly how much each call costs you
 - **Custom Models**: Bring your own models via `_models.js`